Four-Year Program (MD)

 - HE.5: Identify factors needed to advocate for a more diverse and equitable healthcare environment at a local, community, and systems-based level.

-PISCEs (Principles Integrating Science, Clinical Medicine, and Equity)
+Principles Integrating Science, Clinical Medicine, and Equity (PISCEs)

 LEADS weeks also include PISCEs Integrated Cases.
-During the seven LEADS weeks, in addition to the LEADS focused work, students are also presented with several patient cases which emphasize foundational science concepts presented in prior weeks to help students reintegrate content from multiple systems previously presented.
-The cases: 1) present student with signs and symptoms that demonstrate how physiologic and anatomic processes lead to patient presentation, 2) present diseases that are multisystem and highlight multiple processes at once, 3) integrate clinical schema to emphasize the approach to developing a differential diagnosis based on patient presentation, and 4) introduce students to the BUSM Core, which are the 44 chief complaints and 15 health prevention/chronic diseases/other conditions we expect students to be able to clinically reason through before they graduate.
+During the LEADS weeks, in addition to the LEADS-focused work, students are presented with several patient cases that emphasize foundational science concepts presented in prior weeks to help students reintegrate content from multiple systems previously presented.
+The cases: 1) present student with signs and symptoms that demonstrate how physiologic and anatomic processes lead to patient presentation, 2) present diseases that are multisystem and highlight multiple processes at once, 3) integrate clinical schema to emphasize the approach to developing a differential diagnosis based on patient presentation, and 4) introduce students to the Core Presentations, which are the 44 chief complaints and 15 health prevention/chronic diseases/other conditions we expect students to be able to clinically reason through before they graduate.